alex-654/workbook/book_summary/advanced_web_application_architecture(Matthias Noback)/2_organizing_principles/11 Key design patterns.md

 An application service has to translate the primitive-type values from the DTO to the value objects (rich domain objects) that the entity can work with.

-It can be done inside DTO
+It can be done inside DTO.

 This approach has several advantages: